 |Dewey and Pragmatism||War||Feminism||Egalitarianism||Reasons||Norms|

-Early Modern hits a high point in the 1930s before Ryle stops it appearing in Mind.
+Early modern hits a high point in the 1930s before it stops at the same time Ryle becomes editor of Mind.

 The founding of Philosophy and Phenomenological Research makes Heidegger and Husserl particularly prominent in the 1940s.